saikumarmk/website/urara/guide-to-tech-1/+page.md

 - A double degree in science/computer science majoring in mathematics will have more space for math as opposed to computer science on its own

-There are many intricacies to what your degree is, but the end result isn't too significant as long you put the effort in your spare time.
+There are many intricacies to what your degree is, but the result isn't too significant as long you put the effort in your spare time.
 This guide will follow a four-year course, but you can still follow the advice as usual anyway, as the timeline would just be a year shorter.

 ### Getting more chances/University progression

 Some students utilise more extended degrees to get more chances for internships.
 A typical example would be doing a double degree, where you have two penultimate years, by first considering an alternative exit where you drop a degree or finish both degrees.
 Underloading is also a viable option, as there's no rush to complete your degree.
 Some companies will auto-reject you based on your prospective graduation date, so you could change this to account for dropping a degree/honours year.

-Three years is awfully short for someone with no prior coding ability to become competent enough.
+Three years is short for someone with no prior coding ability to become competent enough.
 However, it's possible, assuming you do a bunch of development in your spare time.
-I've heard advice from others regarding underloading/overloading, and the general consensus is that it's okay to underload, as 4 units while managing other commitments or working towards a career can be very daunting.
+I've heard advice from others regarding underloading/overloading, and the consensus is that it's okay to underload, as 4 units while managing other commitments or working towards a career can be very daunting.
 There's genuinely no rush to finish early, as you'll be less prepared for whatever comes after.

 To summarise, you may extend the amount of time you have till you find an internship by: